 Google Play Protect's Verify Apps service scans devices once everyday.
 If a PHA is found, a notification asks the user to remove it.
 In cases where the PHA has no benefit to users, Google Play Protect can remove the PHA from affected devices and block future installs.
+Google Play Protect scans 125 billion apps every day.
 Daily scanning allows Google Play Protect to respond quickly to a detected threat, reducing how long users could be exposed to the threat and how many devices may be affected.
 93% of PHAs are discovered by the on-device daily scan.
 To conserve data, these daily scans only contact Google servers to request verification when a suspected PHA is detected.

 Though Google Play Protect works in the background, users can check when their device was last scanned and view the list of scanned apps in the Google Play Protect section of their Google Play app.
 Learn how to check your device's security status.

 In addition to a lightweight, daily, automatic scan, users can start a full-device scan at any time.
 Upon request, the device contacts Google servers for the latest information and scans all apps on the device.
 If a harmful app is discovered, Google Play Protect notifies the user to take action or takes action on their behalf.
 This visibility gives users peace of mind that they have the latest protection at all times.

 Offline PHA scan